-Hello fellow early retirement enthusiasts and budget travelers!
+Hello fellow retirement enthusiasts and budget travelers!
 We are Ellie and Tedly – vagabonds in early retirement.
 Our experience is somewhat unusual.
 We retired early from our careers so we could travel the world continuously — we are location independent.
 That’s how this website got its name.

 Vagabond: (n) A person who wanders from place to place without a home or job. (adj) Having no settled home.